Solved: WiFi Keeps Disconnecting after Windows 10 1809 update

-Note: you can directly visit manufacturer website and download the latest available wireless driver.
+Note: you can directly visit the manufacturer website and download the latest available wireless driver.
 Then on Device manager right click on network adapter then select update driver software.
 Here choose browse my computer for driver software and set the driver path which you download from the manufacturer website.
 Click next and follow on-screen instruction to install the wireless driver.

 Stop Computer From Turning OFF WiFi Adapter

 As discussed before it is quite possible that your computer is automatically turning OFF its WiFi Adapter in order to conserve power.
 Since this power saving feature appears to be interfering with your WiFi Network, you are quite justified in Turning OFF this feature.